Alumni Success Series: Meet Jason Wright, Real Estate Agent

 June 12, 2015 |

-Hondros College of Business is proud of our alumni and the hard work they’ve put in to achieving their successful new career.
-We sat down with Jason Wright, real estate agent and Hondros College of Business alumnus of 2012, to see how life has been after becoming a real estate agent.
+Hondros College is proud of our alumni and the hard work they’ve put in to achieving their successful new career.
+We sat down with Jason Wright, real estate agent and Hondros College alumnus of 2012, to see how life has been after becoming a real estate agent.

-What made you decide to take real estate courses with Hondros College of Business?
+What made you decide to take real estate courses with Hondros College?

 “Before going to Hondros I had spent ten years as a new build sales representative: five years for M/I Homes and an additional five for Schottenstein Group.
 Once I sold out my communities, there wasn’t a need for me anymore- so I no longer had a job.
 So rather than going to find another job with another builder, I thought now would be the perfect opportunity to make the transition to be able to sell anywhere at any time.
 So I met with a couple of agents and the name Hondros kept coming up.
 I had also known one of the instructors beforehand but I had no idea she would end up being my instructor.
 After much discussion with my wife I went and looked online and ended up scheduling classes.